laktam/Browser-CLI/README.md

 # Browser CLI chrome extension
-a terminal like interface added in the web page when a keyboard shortcut is clicked "ctrl + shift + x" by default, to facilitate navigation and interaction with chrome tabs and groups.
+A CLI for the browser to effortlessly manage tabs and groups.
+Perfect for tab hoarders

 ## Commands
 support linux like commands and other new commands